It’s a very strange use but sometimes, it can save time and money.

 iptables -t nat -A PREROUTING -d IP_OVH -j DNAT --to-destination IP_NOT_OVH

-We need that iptables rules survive after a reboot
+We need that iptables rules to survive after a reboot

 apt-get install iptables-persistent -y